iptch/2024-fall-architectural-katas/Requirements/Research/interview-ai-expert.md

 Interview with AI expert
 ---

-Many thanks to our AI expert for taking the time and provide us with insights and context from the world of LLMs.
+Many thanks to our AI expert, Dario Röthlisberger [Linkedin](https://www.linkedin.com/in/dario-r%C3%B6thlisberger-87086345/) for taking the time to provide us with insights and context from the world of LLMs.
 The documentation below is not word for word, but paraphrased and summarized.
-If leads to many [assumptions and requirements](/Requirements/requirements-and-assumptions.md) in the AI context.
+It leads to many [assumptions and requirements](/Requirements/requirements-and-assumptions.md) in the AI context.

 # Documentation